 refuse collection vehicles operated by the local authority;

-vehicles which disabled people were boarding or alighting from, provided they stopped for no more than two minutes.
+vehicles which disabled people were boarding or from which they were alighting, provided the vehicle stopped for no more than two minutes.

 Vauxhall Bridge